Springfield, Missouri: Economy

 Springfield's economy is based on health care, manufacturing, retail, education, and tourism.
-With a Gross Metropolitan Product of $13.66 billion in 2004 and $18.6 billion in 2016, the city’s economy makes up 6.7% of the Gross State Product of Missouri.
+In 2021, the city had a Gross Metropolitan Product of $19.49 billion, making up 6.6% of the Gross State Product of Missouri.

 Total retail sales exceed $4.1 billion annually in Springfield and $5.8 billion in the Springfield MSA.
 Its largest shopping mall is Battlefield Mall.
 According to the Springfield Convention & Visitors Bureau, an estimated 3,000,000 overnight visitors and day-trippers annually visit the city.
 The city has more than 60 lodging facilities and 6,000 hotel rooms.
 The Convention & Visitors Bureau spends more than $1,000,000 annually marketing the city as a travel destination.

-Positronic, Bass Pro Shops, John Q. Hammons Hotels & Resorts, BKD, Noble & Associates, Prime, Inc., Springfield ReManufacturing, Andy's Frozen Custard, and O'Reilly Auto Parts all have their national headquarters in Springfield.
-In addition, two major American Christian denominations — General Council of the Assemblies of God in the United States of America (one of the largest of the Pentecostal denominations) and Baptist Bible Fellowship International (a fundamentalist Baptist denomination) — are headquartered in the city.
+Positronic, Bass Pro Shops, John Q. Hammons Hotels & Resorts, BKD, Noble & Associates, Prime Inc., Springfield ReManufacturing, Andy's Frozen Custard, and O'Reilly Auto Parts all have national headquarters in Springfield.
+Two major American Christian denominations — General Council of the Assemblies of God in the United States of America (one of the largest of the Pentecostal denominations) and Baptist Bible Fellowship International (a fundamentalist Baptist denomination) — are headquartered in the city.

-According to the Springfield Area Chamber of Commerce, the top 2019 employers in the metro area are:
+According to the Springfield Area Chamber of Commerce, these were the top 2023 employers in the metro:

 Government

-Springfield’s city government is based on the council–manager system.
+Springfield's city government is based on the council–manager system.
 By charter, the city has eight council members, each elected for a four-year term on a nonpartisan basis, and a mayor elected for a two-year term.
-Jason Gage, the City Manager, appointed by the Council, serves as the chief executive and administrative officer for the City and is responsible for directing the overall operations of the City of Springfield and for executing all policies and programs authorized by City Council.
-Anita Cotter, the City Clerk, appointed by the council to serve as the Chief of Staff for City Council Members and Custodian of Records, coordinates and responds to all Sunshine Requests and maintains official City records, including minutes, ordinances, resolutions, contracts, and other vital documents.
+Jason Gage, the city manager, appointed by the council, serves as the chief executive and administrative officer for the city and is responsible for directing the overall operations of the City of Springfield and for executing all policies and programs authorized by the city council.
+Anita Cotter, the city clerk, appointed by the council to serve as the chief of staff for City Council Members and Custodian of Records, coordinates and responds to all sunshine requests and maintains official city records, including minutes, ordinances, resolutions, contracts, and other vital documents.
 The presiding officer at council meetings is the mayor.
-Council meetings are held every other Monday night in City Council Chambers.
-City Council elections are held the first Tuesday in April.
+Council meetings are held every other Monday night in city council chambers.
+CitycCouncil elections are held on the first Tuesday in April.

 City Utilities of Springfield (CU) is a city-owned utility serving the Springfield area with electricity, natural gas, water, telecommunications and transit services.
 CU provides service to over 115,000 electric, 84,000 natural gas, and 83,000 water customers.

 Education

-Springfield has several universities, colleges, and high schools with three of the main higher learning institutions, Missouri State, Drury, and OTC, are all located in and around downtown Springfield.
+Springfield has several universities, colleges, and high schools.
+Four of the main higher learning institutions, Missouri State University, Drury University, Evangel University, and Ozarks Technical Community College, are located in and around downtown Springfield.